-Both the CL and the X-U Typ 113 are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Leica.
+The CL is a recent model that features in the current product line-up of Leica.
+In contrast, the X-U Typ 113 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-U Typ 113 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So what conclusions can be drawn?
 Is the Leica CL better than the Leica X-U Typ 113 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Leica CL (Typ 7323):

 - More detail: Offers more megapixels (24.1 vs 16.1MP) with a 22% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/30p).

 - Easier framing: Has an electronic viewfinder for image composition and settings control.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.